henrikwh/Tenant-Reverse-Proxy/README.md

         }
     ]
     ```
+8. run `./deploy.sh` to build the solution and deploy the solution

 #### Setting up Postman to call the APIs

-An Postman environment is generated to help setup the authentication and to make the request against the proxy.
+A Postman environment is generated to help setup the authentication and to make the request against the proxy.

-1) In scripts folder, run `createPostmanEnvironment.sh`
+1) In the scripts folder, run `createPostmanEnvironment.sh`, this will generate an environment file and copy the sample collection.
-2) Open Postman and import the generated files `TenantProxy-dev.postman_environment.json` and `TenantProxy.postman_collection.json`
+2) Open Postman and import the generated files `TenantProxy-{current resourcegroup name}.postman_environment.json` and `TenantProxy.postman_collection.json`
    ![image-20230629114232652](https://hwhfta.blob.core.windows.net/typoraimages/2023%2F06%2F29%2F11%2F42%2Fimage-20230629114232652----S0CFV86241SW42FCY2J9M8XZKW.png)
-3) In postman select the imported environment, to make sure the right variables are used.
+3) In Postman select the imported environment, to make sure the right variables are used.
+The environment name contains the resourcegroup name for the deployment
-4) Get a new access token, and press "Use Token"
+4) Get a new access token, and press "Use Token".
+This will use the environment which contains the client id, scope etc.
     ![image-20230629115606224](https://hwhfta.blob.core.windows.net/typoraimages/2023%2F06%2F29%2F11%2F56%2Fimage-20230629115606224----ESDPZN5KTFA75AW4JF257ZSSDG.png)
 5) Call the API, using the token
     ![image-20230629115216440](https://hwhfta.blob.core.windows.net/typoraimages/2023%2F06%2F29%2F11%2F52%2Fimage-20230629115216440----Y4NA41CBGY64GE4EHRA5Q1CFN8.png)